Asian cuisines are characterised as rare, exquisite and exotic.

 - You may add seasoning to taste

-When talking about bird nest recipe, one that is world-famous is the use of dates and rock sugar.
+When bird’s nest recipes are mentioned, one that’s world-famous involves the use of dates and rock sugar.

 - Soak nest in the water overnight